 Dr Stefan Meyer (MD PhD MRCPCH) - research

 Fanconi anaemia (FA) is an inherited disease with congenital and developmental abnormalities and extreme cancer predisposition.
-FA results from a defect in one of the at least 13 FA genes that encode for proteins interacting in a fundamental DNA damage response pathway with an important role in development, haematopoiesis and cancer prevention.
-Our research is focused on malignant transformation associated with FA and functional aspects of the FA-pathway in sporadic cancers.
+FA results from a defect a fundamental DNA damage response pathway with an important role in development, haematopoiesis and cancer prevention.
+Our research is focused on malignant transformation associated with FA, and functional aspects of the FA-pathway in sporadic cancers.

 Our FA-derived AML cell lines derived from the AML associated with bi-allelic disruption of the FANCD1/BRCA2 gene maintain the FA characteristic cross linker hypersensitivity.
 We explore the characteristics of the DNA damage response using systems biology approaches in order to identify regulatory events that might be therapeutically accessible.